solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 ## Summary

-This SIMD will discuss additional fees called Application Fees or write lock fees.
+This SIMD will discuss additional fees called Application Fees.
 These fees are decided and set by the dapp developer to interact with the dapp.
 Dapp developers then can decide to rebate these fees if a user interacts with the dapp as intended and disincentivize the users which do not.